 - The My Profile page

-Widgets In addition, the following widgets are compliant with the platform accessibility standard:
+The following widgets are compliant with the platform accessibility standard:

 - Courses and learning plans